johnbeard/kicad/Documentation/development/coding-style-policy.md

 spaces.
 Please do not use tabs.

 ### 4.1.1 Defines ### {#defines}
-There should be only one space after a \#define statement.
+There should be only one space after a `#define` keyword.

 ### 4.1.2 Column Alignment ### {#column_alignment}
-Please try to align multiple consecutive similar lines into consistent columns when possible, such as \#define lines which can be thought of as containing 4 columns: \#define, symbol, value, and comment.
+Please try to align multiple consecutive similar lines into consistent columns when possible, such as `#define` lines which can be thought of as containing 4 columns: `#define`, symbol, value, and comment.
 Notice how all 4 columns are aligned in the example below.

 **Example**